Sverri Sandberg Nielsen: Missed Olympic 2016 qualification

 He missed the Olympic qualification for the 2016 Summer Olympics by less than one second, when he came in as number four at the final qualification race for the Olympics.
 Denmark and all other nations were not allowed to have more than two boats in the men's and women's single sculler and double lightweight sculler.
 But because or the new rule of diversity, Denmark gained another place for one of their boat for the 2016 Summer Olympics in Rio; this happened when Belgium won two competition in the men's single and double scullers at the final qualification race, but were only allowed to take one of the two boats to Rio.
 It was therefore up Belgium to decide, whether Denmark should have the men's single sculler or double sculler to the Olympics.
 Belgium chose to take their single sculler, and therefore Sverri Nielsen could not compete at the Olympics 2016, instead the extra place went to Mads Rasmussen and Rasmus Quist.

 Summer Olympics 2020

 Nielsen won heat three and advanced to the quarterfinals.
 He was the fastest in quarterfinal two and advanced to the semifinals.
+Nielsen was fourth at the final and he missed the bronze medal just for 0.15 seconds.

+Summer Olympics 2024

+Nielsen won heat six and advanced to the quarterfinals.